NurbNerb/Mediapipe-rotations-solver/README.md

 mixamorig_Hips:tx          mixamorig_Hips:ty          mixamorig_Hips:tz
 ```

-Multi-person prefixes everything: `p1_mixamorig_LeftArm:rx`, `p2_…`, plus `p1_present`.
+Multi-person prefixes every channel: `p1_mixamorig_LeftArm:rx`, `p2_…`, plus `p1_present`.

 ---

-## Tuning notes (a.k.a. things that will bite you)
+## Tuning notes

-- **The one setting that matters most: `Output Rotate Order`.** It has to match the
-  rotate order of your downstream Bone COMPs.
-Cycle it against a *combined* pose (bend on
+- **Output Rotate Order** must match the rotate order of your downstream Bone COMPs.
+Test it
-  two axes at once) — a single-axis pose decodes identically in every order and will lie to you.
+  against a pose bent on two axes at once; a single-axis pose decodes the same in every order
+  and won't reveal a mismatch.
-- **Arm still rotated after picking a rig?** The bind offsets are discrete.
-Nudge that
+- If an arm is still rotated wrong after picking a rig, adjust that bone's bind offset in 90°
-  bone's offset in **90° steps on one axis** until it locks.
-It's a pick, not a fine hunt.
+  steps on one axis until it lines up.
+These are discrete corrections, not fine adjustments.
-- **Mixamo shoulders:** the classic fix is `Left Shoulder Y = +90`, `Right Shoulder Y = -90`
+- For Mixamo shoulders, the usual fix is Left Shoulder Y = +90 and Right Shoulder Y = −90.
-  — applied as a placement offset that the arm cancels exactly, so nothing downstream drifts.
+  It is applied as a placement offset that the arm cancels, so nothing downstream moves.
-- **Limb vanished?** Usually a latched NaN in the filter state; here the bone self-heals, but
+- If a limb disappears, it is usually a NaN latched in the filter state.
+The bone re-inits on
-  the `LOG` and `LIMBS` debug DATs (toggle **Debug Limb Angles**) show you exactly what each
-  bone solved vs. what it wrote.
+  its own; enable **Debug Limb Angles** to write per-bone solved-vs-written values to the
+  `LIMBS` table, and check the `LOG` table.

 ---

-## Why you might like it

-- **Readable.** It's plain functions and comments, not a compiled black box.
-Every trick
-  above is a few lines you can lift into your own project.
+## Notes

+- Single Python file, no external dependencies (uses `math` and `re` only).
-- **Hackable.** Add a rig by adding one dict entry.
-Change a solve by editing one section.
+- Add a rig by adding one entry to the rig mapping.
+The math core (`quat_*`,
-- **Portable-ish.** The math core (`quat_*`, `*_from_*_vecs`, the One Euro filter) is pure
+  `*_from_*_vecs`, the One Euro filter) is plain standard-library Python.
-  stdlib — copy it out and it runs anywhere Python does.

 ---

 ## License

-_Add your license of choice here (MIT is a friendly default for something this reusable)._
+_Add your license here (MIT is a common choice)._

----

-<sub>Built for live performance / virtual production work in TouchDesigner.
-If it saves you a
-weekend of quaternion debugging, that's the whole point.</sub>